 - Evil Laugh: They had one that became more and more prominent near the end of the season.

 - Failed a Spot Check: They had a tendency to overlook things.
-Their worst offense came in Morocco, when they drove right past the Detour location, dropping them from first to last, and earning them their Marked for Elimination penalty.
+Their worst offense came in leg 10, when they drove right past the Detour location, dropping them from first to last, and earning them their Marked for Elimination penalty.

 - Friendly Enemy: With Tyler & James.

-- Genre Savvy: While they were waiting for the garden maze in Barcelona to open, they got a local to call a cab and have it waiting for them there once they had retrieved the clue, getting them a jump on the other teams for the Detour.
+- Genre Savvy: While they were waiting for the garden maze in Barcelona to open in the penultimate leg, they got a local to call a cab and have it waiting for them there once they had retrieved the clue, getting them a jump on the other teams for the Detour.

 - Global Ignorance: The editors frequently liked to poke fun at Dustin for almost knowing something about where they were going next, like when she said that people wear wooden shoes in Finland (instead of the Netherlands) or that a nuclear weapon went of in Chernobyl (it was actually a nuclear power plant accident).

-- Hate Sink: They were an intended Hate Sink, mileage varied on how well this succeeded.
+- Hate Sink: They were an intended Hate Sink as the villains of the season, mileage varied on how well this succeeded.